mirelark/VanishingRange/README.md

 Full architecture documentation including decisioning and supporting analysis is available in the [architecture docs](docs/Architecture).

 ## Data Sources
+*These are intended data sources at the time of writing, and not set as official endpoints for data at this point in time.*

 + **IUCN Red List** as the authoritative species range polygons and conservation status
 + **GBIF** for georeferenced species observation records
 + **Encyclopedia of Life** and **Catalogue of Life** for supplementary taxonomy and species descriptions